 Child Life Programs

 The CHEO Foundation provides assistance for families when they need it most.
-With your financial support funding is delivered through CHEO’s Social Work team who connect with families to understand and address their needs.
-There are many expenses that come along with having a child with cancer especially for those who live outside of Ottawa and those who must travel to Montreal or Toronto for treatments not available at CHEO such as bone marrow transplants.
+With your financial support, funding is delivered through CHEO’s social work team who connect with families to understand and address their needs.
+There are many expenses that come from having a child with cancer especially for those who live outside of Ottawa and those who must travel to Montreal or Toronto for treatments not available at CHEO such as bone marrow transplants.
 Thanks to you we are able to assist these families with the cost of travel, accommodation, food and other needs.
 The CHEO Foundation also supports the purchase and rental of medical equipment and supplies that are not covered by provincial health or insurance plans.
-With your help, together we make life a little easier for families during stressful and challenging times.
+With your help, we make life a little easier.